lisavelkoff/academic-website/content/authors/admin/_index.md

 ## About Me

-Lisa Velkoff is a Visiting Assistant Professor of Psychology at Reed College, where she directs the Research on Self-Injury, Eating disorders, and Suicide (ROSES) Lab.
+'Lisa Velkoff is a Visiting Assistant Professor of Psychology at Reed College, where she directs the Research on Self-Injury, Eating disorders, and Suicide (ROSES) Lab.
 Her research is focused on identifying proximal, modifiable risk factors for disordered eating, non-suicidal self-injury, and suicidal behavior, in order to develop novel, accessible interventions.
-In her free time, Lisa enjoys knitting, reading, and watching Chicago Cubs baseball.
+In her free time, Lisa enjoys knitting, reading, and watching Chicago Cubs baseball.'